AnthonyvW/FORGE/README.md

 ### Adding Support for New Cameras

-Users are encouraged to contribute new camera drivers by implementing the FORGE camera interface and submitting them as plugins or pull requests.
+Users are encouraged to contribute new camera drivers by implementing the Forge camera interface and submitting them as plugins or pull requests.

 If your camera is not currently supported or you would like to contribute a driver, please open an issue or submit a pull request.